vaiibhavgupta/text-to-sql/README.md

 - Smaller LLMs, with effective prompting, can perform similarly to larger models
 - Execution accuracy and semantic correctness are key metrics for evaluating query generation

 Our goal is to replicate and extend these ideas using open-source tools and benchmarks.
+We use OLLAMA for our project.
+We used OLLAMA locally to use LLama 3.2 for this project.

 We use the [BirdSQL](http://bird-bench.github.io/) dataset — a modern benchmark designed to test the ability of LLMs to generate SQL across a variety of schemas and complex questions.